britlovefan/AndroidNote/README.md

 #### MileStone 3 --- Week 3 (Going On:))
 Thinking of what kind of feature you want to employ:

-Implemented a SeekBar TimeLine that could allow the user to search the photo by moving across the bar, but doesn't include search for a specific month.
+Implemented a SeekBar TimeLine that could allow the user to search the photo by touching across the bar, but doesn't include the function of searching photo/event for a specific month.

 #####Next Step:
 By Location: Group it together according to location, which involves the cluster technique: How to show large amount of data on map

+(1) Display the map, know how to perform the moving/enlarge gesture, how to show a marker (2) By different zooming level, show the marker in different level, in the last level, show the small picture icon of each location
+(3) In case of large database, ONLY mark the area that could be seen by the user, (what algorithms)
 - The unseen part should not be generated
 - The cluster with more places should be a bigger icon with the corresponding number
 - Which Algorithms to choose, anything to do with the index of the database(layer)